INTRODUCTION TO SOLID STATE PHYSICS

 Thermal vibrations of the lattice in the harmonic approximation.
 Vibrations of linear chains with monoatomic and biatomic base.
 Acoustical and optical modes.
 Generalization to a 3D lattice with any base.
 Normal vibrations and properties of Bloch waves.
 Symmetry of the dispersion laws.
 The Brillouin zone.
 Boundary conditions and the density of states.

 The phonon concept.
 The inelastic scattering of thermal neutrons and the determination of the phonon dispersion laws.
 Examples.
 The inelastic scattering of light (Raman and Brillouin scattering).

 Thermal properties of solids.
 The lattice specific heat: explanation of the temperature dependence.
 The Debye model.

 Motion of the valence electrons in the one-electron approximation.
 Properties of Bloch states and symmetry of the electron dispersion laws.
 Density of states and the Fermi energy.

 The free electron approximation.
 Effects of the periodic potential: Bragg diffraction and forbidden energy gaps.
 Classification of solids:metals, insulators and semiconductors.
 The energy band structure of solids.
 The weak binding approximation and plane waves expansions.
 The tight binding approximation and expansions in atomic orbitals.
 Example of energy band structures.

 Dynamics of electrons and holes

 Electron motion in crystal under weak external forces.
 The wave function as a packet of Bloch states.
 The semiclassical approximation: group velocity and time dependence of the spectral baricenter of th wave group.
 The concept of effective mass.
 Dynamics of positive holes.
 The effective mass approximation in the quantum description.
 An example: hydrogenlike impurities in semiconductors.

---For a reference textbook see "Solid State Physics" H.Ibach and H.Luth, Springer 2002 (third edition).
+--- For e general reference textbook see 'Solid State Physics' by H.Ibach and H.Luth, Springer 2002 (third edition)